 Does large group photography scare you?!
 Here’s why it shouldn’t!

-Large group photography seems really intimidating, but when you break it down, it’s actually much easier than you think!
-In fact, if you go in prepared, it can even take LESS time than a regular family session.
+Large group photography seems intimidating, but when you break it down, it’s much easier than you think!
+If you go in prepared, it can even take LESS time than a regular family session.
 Here are 12 tips and tricks for mastering large group photography!

 The photo below (32 people) was used with a Canon 5D Mark III, 35mm lens, ISO 100 at f/10, and a shutter speed of 1/200th.
 I used both a tripod and ladder to shoot at a slight angle.

-In large group photography, your aperture is going to be the most important setting!
-We want to keep it above f/5.6, and go up from there.
-If you are snapping shots of a six person bridal party lined up in one row, you can probably get away with f/4, but make sure they are on the same plane of focus (basically make sure that all of their toes are lined up on an imaginary line).
+In large group photography, your aperture is going to be the most critical setting!
+We want to keep it above f/5.6 and go up from there.
+If you are snapping shots of a six-person bridal party lined up in one row, you can probably get away with f/4, but make sure they are on the same plane of focus (basically make sure that all of their toes are lined up on an imaginary line).
 For groups larger than 6, you start having to use rows, meaning your aperture needs to narrow to make sure you get all rows in focus.
 Large group photos should realistically range from f/8-f/10.

 As a general rule, your shutter speed needs to be at least double the focal length of your camera.
 So if you’re using a 35mm lens, your shutter speed should be a minimum of 1/70th.
 I always tend to bump it up a tad JUST to make sure that I don’t get any motion blur (especially if there are kids in the shot).
 As a safe bet, I keep my shutter around 200-250 and use a tripod to reduce shake as much as possible.